deb-intel/InnerSourceDeb/guidelines/open_source_pdt_approval.rst

   - Ensure all 3rd party license dependencies are captured in your Protex project

   - Ensure you have populated the "Usage" field correctly for every item in your `Protex project`_.

+  - Export BOM from Protex and add Modification status for OSPDT Approval

 - In your InnerSource YAML file, record the link to your OSPDT Aproval JIRA ticket